 In addition to his role as Associate Dean, Dr. Davis is a professor in the RTA School of Media and holds the ES Rogers Sr Research Chair in Media Management and Entrepreneurship at Ryerson University.

 With seven graduate programs across our nine schools, FCAD is a significant part of graduate education at Ryerson University, and we intend to build on this foundation even further.
-Under Jean’s leadership, we will continue to design and deliver the interdisciplinary and international graduate programs that are increasingly valued by students, employers and institutions across Canada.
+Under Jean’s leadership, we will continue to design and deliver the innovative, interdisciplinary and international graduate programs that are increasingly valued by students, employers and institutions across Canada.